JackXueIndiana/unit-test-r-model-in-databricks-with-testthat/README.md

 command 3 databricks fs ls "dbfs:/mnt/r_model/"

 Now you can go back to the workspace and run the test_suite.r interactively which will generate a XML file in JUNIT format and saved in DBFS.
 You can also set up a Databricks job to run test_suite.r remotely.

+The JUNIT XML can be copied to the PC with the following command:

+databricks fs cp "dbfs:/mnt/r_model/outputfile/r_unit.xml" .